syafino/Checkers-with-C-HTML-little-JS/README.md

 ✊🖐✌️ Rock-Paper-Scissors (C++) **https://remy.parkland.edu/~syunalfian1/personal_projects/rockpapersci/**

 A console-based game implemented in C++, showcasing logic structures and input handling.
+This is mainly for CSS practice